Basil-07/ProFet/README.md

 ### Team Members
 - Team Lead: Umarul Farooq Asan A - College of Engineering Trivandrum
-- Member 2: Anirudg Narayanan - College of Engineering Trivandrum
+- Member 2: Anirudh Narayan A - College of Engineering Trivandrum
-- Member 3: Basil Rexy -College of Engineering Trivandrum
+- Member 3: Basil Rexy Kuriakose - College of Engineering Trivandrum

 ### Project Description
 [2-3 lines about what your project does]